nitishmathur05/DeepLearningProject/README.md

-# Deep Learning for the Classification of Adult Images and its Utilization in Social Applications
+# _Deep Learning for the Classification of Adult Images and its Utilization in Social Applications_

-A chat application that is capable of identifying and masking pornographic images is developed.
-3 models are used as part of this project:
+A chat application that is capable of identifying and masking pornographic images is developed. `3 Models` are used as part of this project:

 1. MobileNet v1
 2. MobileNet v2
 3. Inception v3

+The project includes two `iOS Application`:

+1. APITest
+2. ChatApplication

+Project requirements:

+- [x] Swift 4
+- [x] XCode 11
+- [x] TensorFlow 1.12.3
+- [x] Python 3.6

 - Train